Kacey Wong: Personal

 Wong is an avid fan of war-games – an activity he partakes in every week which he says helps with mental agility.
 He also enjoys diving.
 Wong and his wife Margaret live with Ballball – a cat which had lost an eye in an accident.
 Wong chose to adopt him over other cats because he was unique.
 Wong said: "Imagine you were to go to a pet shop and ask for a one-eyed cat...
 'Sorry we don't do those' would be the response".

 In July 2021, Wong emigrated to Taiwan, without telling anyone.
 He wrote that Taiwan's vibrant cultural scene allowed him opportunities for growth.
-In his suitcase, he had packed a copy of the final issue of Apple Daily and the accordion he used in “The Patriot”.
+In his suitcase, he had packed a copy of the final issue of Apple Daily and the accordion he used in "The Patriot".
 His decision to leave was driven by the shrinking of personal freedoms in Hong Kong under the national security law.
-The arrest in January of 53 politicians and activists, many of whom were Wong’s friends, for holding or participating in a primary election for the forthcoming Legislative Council elections warned him that "law and order [had] collapsed".
+The arrest in January of 53 politicians and activists, many of whom were Wong's friends, for holding or participating in a primary election for the 2020 Legislative Council elections warned him that "law and order [had] collapsed".
 The publication by the pro-Beijing Ta Kung Pao of a list of artists and organisations which the paper deemed to be anti-government and potential violators of the national security law rang closer to home.